zhaoy37/SAT_Solver/README.md

 ### Background knowledge on SAT and SMT
 Imagine that you are provided with a boolean formula P and asked to determine if P is *satisfiable*.
 P is satisfiabile if there exists values for each variable such that P evaluates to true.
 For example, the formula $P = (x1 \wedge x2) \vee x3$ is satisfiable because there exists a model {x1 = 1, x2 = 1, x3 = 0} such that the the boolean formula evaluates to true.
 On the contrary, $P = (x1 \wedge \neg x1)$ is not satisfiable. *Validity* means that the formula evaluates to true for all models.

+The implication of SAT solving is theoretically supported by the *Cook-Levin Theorem*, which states that Boolean SAT is NP-complete.
+Equivalently, any problem in NP can be reduced in polynomial time by a deterministic Turing Machine to a SAT problem.
+Therefore, many classical NP-complete problems in algorithms, such as graph coloring and sudoku, can be encoded into a SAT Problem representation and solved via a SAT solver.
+However, for abstraction purposes, such problems can be better represented using SMT.

+The SMT problem is similar to the SAT Problem with the exception that the formulas are many-sorted.
+In our project, we only consider the SMT problem over integer predicates with no support for arithmetic operators that are not in the set of ${=, \le, \ge}$, because this representation scheme is all we need to solve the problems in the /problems folder.
+However, such scheme can be easily expanded to a broader set of operators and predicate domains.

+We will proceed to introduce some interesting problems we solve using our created SMT solver.
+To see the codes on solving the problems, please refer to the /problems sub-directory and the example.py file inside the sub-directory.

 ## Acknowledgements
 Throughout the tutorial and the codes for this project, we borrowed some materials from the lecture slides provided by Professor Taylor Johnson from CS 6315.